220.127.116.11 Hierarchy of income management measures

 This means that if a person is income managed under the Cape York Welfare Reform, they cannot be income managed under any of the other measures in the income management hierarchy.
 In addition, if a person is income managed under the Long-term Welfare Payment Recipients Measure, and then assessed as satisfying the requirements for the Cape York Measure, they would then be subject to income management under the Cape York Measure.

 Example: Mick is a 45 year old father of 3 children under 10 years.
 Mick receives PP and has not engaged in work or study for more than 3 years.
 Mick may be covered by the Long-term Welfare Payment Recipients Measure.
-However, Mick is referred by a child protection worker to Centrelink under the Child Protection Measure.
+However, Mick is referred for income management by a child protection worker to Centrelink under the Child Protection Measure.
 In this situation, Mick must be income managed under the Child Protection Measure.

 The Disengaged Youth and Long-term Welfare Payment Recipients Measures are mutually exclusive and are equally ranked in the hierarchy.
 The measure that applies to a specific person will depend on their age.